philoushka/LargeFileSplitter/readme.md

 ![](readme/cli.png)

 **Running Interactively**
+You can run the console app directly in Windows, and it'll prompt you for the 2 arguments it'll need.
 ![](readme/console.png)

 ####Notes####

 - if your input file doesn't exist, you'll be notified with a message like `Couldn't find that file.
 We're done here.`
 - if you enter a non-integer number(like `foo` or `4.5`, then the application will default to **2**.
-- any existing files will be overwritten.
+- any existing split files will be overwritten.
 - the first line from the file will be pasted into the top of each new file.
 We're assuming here that this line contains column names for a CSV.
 - the new files will have the same case as the args you enter. i.e. `foo.csv` will produce `0-foo.csv`, even though the large file on disk is `Foo.CSV`.
-This is due to the implementation of `in` in the .NET Framework.
+This is due to the implementation of [`FileInfo`](http://msdn.microsoft.com/en-us/library/system.io.fileinfo.aspx) in the .NET Framework.
-- if the subject file is empty, then the split files won't be created.
+- if the source file is empty, then the split files won't be created.
-- as usual, you'll need double quotes when sending a file path with spaces.
+- as usual, you'll need double quotes surrounding your source file when sending a file path with spaces.

 ####Benchmarks####